zarf-dev/proposals/0051-v1beta1-schema/README.md

 below is for the real nitty-gritty.
 -->

 Zarf will determine the schema of the package definition using the existing optional field `apiVersion`.
 If `apiVersion` is not set, then Zarf will assume it is a v1alpha1 package.
-Users will be able to automatically upgrade their package to the v1beta1 schema by running `zarf dev convert`.
+Users will be able to automatically upgrade their package to the v1beta1 schema by running `zarf dev upgrade-schema`.

 The v1beta1 schema will remove, replace, and rename several fields.
 View this [zarf.yaml](zarf.yaml) to see a package definition with reasonable values for each key.

 ### Removed Fields

-If a package has these fields defined then `zarf dev convert` will error with and print a recommendation for an alternative.
+If a package has these fields defined then `zarf dev upgrade-schema` will error with and print a recommendation for an alternative.

 - `.components.[x].group` will be removed.
 Users will be recommended to use `components[x].only.flavor` instead.
 - `.components.[x].dataInjections` will be removed.
 There will be a guide in Zarf's documentation for alternatives.
 See [#3926](https://github.com/zarf-dev/zarf/issues/3926).
 - `.components.[x].charts.[x].variables` will be removed.
-Its successor is [Zarf values](../0021-zarf-values/), but there will be no automated migration with `zarf dev convert`.
+Its successor is [Zarf values](../0021-zarf-values/), but there will be no automated migration with `zarf dev upgrade-schema`.
 - `.component.[x].default` will be removed.
 It set the default option for groups and (y/n) interactive prompts for optional components.
 Groups are removed, and we've generally seen the user base shift away from optional components.

 ### Replaced / Restructured Fields

-`zarf dev convert` will automatically migrate these fields.
+`zarf dev upgrade-schema` will automatically migrate these fields.

 - `.components.[x].actions.[onAny].onSuccess` will be removed.
 Any `onSuccess` actions will be appended to the `actions.[onAny].after` list.
 - `.components[x].actions.[onAny].setVariable` will be removed.
 This field is already deprecated and will be migrated to the existing field `.components[x].actions.[onAny].setVariables`.
 - `.components.[x].scripts` will be removed.
 This field is already deprecated and will be migrated to the existing field `.components.[x].actions`.
-- `.metadata` fields `image`, `source`, `documentation`, `url`, `authors`, `vendors` will be removed. `zarf dev convert` will move these fields under `.metadata.annotations`, which is a generic map of strings.
+- `.metadata` fields `image`, `source`, `documentation`, `url`, `authors`, `vendors` will be removed. `zarf dev upgrade-schema` will move these fields under `.metadata.annotations`, which is a generic map of strings.
 - `.components[x].actions.[onAny].wait.cluster` will receive a new required sub field, `.apiVersion`.
 During conversion, `.apiVersion` will be added to the object but kept empty.
 Users will be warned that they must fill this field out, otherwise create will error.
 - `.components.[x].healthChecks` will be removed and appended to `.components.[x].actions.onDeploy.After.wait.cluster`.
 This will be accompanied by a behavior change in `zarf tools wait-for` to perform kstatus style readiness checks when `.wait.cluster.condition` is empty.
 See [Zarf Tools wait-for Changes](#zarf-tools-wait-for-changes).
 - `.component.[x].charts` will be restructured to move fields into different sub-objects depending on the method of consuming the chart.
 See [Helm Chart Changes](#zarf-helm-chart-changes)

 ### Renamed Fields

-`zarf dev convert` will automatically migrate these fields.
+`zarf dev upgrade-schema` will automatically migrate these fields.

 - `.metadata.aggregateChecksum` will move to `.build.aggregateChecksum`.
 - `.metadata.yolo` will be renamed to `.metadata.airgap`. `airgap` will default to true.